marcelacastano/Crypto-Wallet/README.md

 - Fintech Finder is an application used to make mock transactions with ficticious fintech professionals.

-- For this app, the wallet details and testnet were originated through [Ganache](https://trufflesuite.com/ganache/), and the user-friendly web interface was built with [Streamlit](https://docs.streamlit.io/library/get-started).

 - Source code: [Fintech Finder App](fintech_finder.py)

 - Deployed app: